Skip to main content

 D

-Summer (July-September).
-White pea-shaped flowers at leaf axils.
+Summer (July–September).
+White pea-shaped flowers open continuously at leaf axils across the bloom window.
 Self-pollinating.
-Pods 55-65 days from seed.
-Bush type: main crop over 2-3 weeks.
+Pods run 55–65 days from seed.
+The bush type produces the main crop concentrated over 2–3 weeks before production tapers across the late season.

 Detailed Descriptions